frida/frida-website/_docs/javascript-api.md

 {% endhighlight %}

-+   `Thread.sleep(delay)`: suspend execution of the current thread for `delay` seconds specified as a JavaScript number.
++   `Thread.sleep(delay)`: suspend execution of the current thread for `delay` seconds specified as a number.
 For example 0.05 to sleep for 50 ms.

 ## Int64

-+   `new Int64(v)`: create a new Int64 from `v`, which is either a JavaScript Number or a string containing a value in decimal, or hexadecimal if prefixed with "0x".
++   `new Int64(v)`: create a new Int64 from `v`, which is either a number or a string containing a value in decimal, or hexadecimal if prefixed with "0x".
     You may use the `int64(v)` short-hand for brevity.

 -   `add(rhs)`, `sub(rhs)`,
     `and(rhs)`, `or(rhs)`,
     `xor(rhs)`:
-    make a new Int64 with this Int64 plus/minus/and/or/xor `rhs`, which may either be a JavaScript number or another Int64
+    make a new Int64 with this Int64 plus/minus/and/or/xor `rhs`, which may either be a number or another Int64

 -   `shr(n)`, `shl(n)`:
     make a new Int64 with this Int64 shifted right/left by `n` bits